radio-astro-tools/statcont/README.md

 tar -xvf test_cases.tar
 ```

+This creates a directory called `statcont_test_cases`.
+Inside, you will
-This creates a directory called data that contains three other
+find a directory called data that contains three other subdirectories
-subdirectories `MAP_TESTS`, `SPEC_TESTS`, and `SPINDEX`
+`MAP_TESTS`, `SPEC_TESTS`, and `SPINDEX`

 STATCONT requires of a directory data where the files to be processed
-are saved.
+are stored.
 By executing STATCONT, another directory called products
 will be generated.
 The files to be processed, can be directly saved in
 data or in subdirectories.
 In the examples provided here, we have a set
-of single-spectrum saved in `SPEC_TESTS` and FITS cubes in `MAP_TESTS`.
+of single-spectrum files (in ASCII format) saved in `SPEC_TESTS` and
+`SPINDEX, and FITS cubes in `MAP_TESTS`.

 Determining the continuum in single spectrum files (ASCII files)